Otlis Sampimon Otlis Sampimon

 Taking these kinds of images is a wet activity because of the frost and dew and that is also the reason that I always wear rain pants so that I can move freely behind the camera without getting wet and cold.

-More images in the gallery “New Work”.
+More images in the gallery “Plants”.

 Enjoy!